-Anaphylaxis and Angioedema: Discontinue and evaluate patient immediately (5.2) - Driving Impairment; Somnolence/Sedation and Dizziness: Warn patients not to drive until they have - gained sufficient experience to assess whether their ability to drive or operate heavy machinery will be impaired (5.3, 5.4) Increased seizure frequency may occur in patients with seizure disorders if gabapentin is abruptly - Suicidal Behavior and Ideation: Monitor for suicidal thoughts/behavior (5.6) Respiratory Depression: May occur with gabapentin when used with concomitant central nervous - system (CNS) depressants, including opioids, or in the setting of underlying respiratory impairment.
-Monitor patients and adjust dosage as appropriate (5.7) Neuropsychiatric Adverse Reactions in Children 3 to 12 Years of Age: Monitor for such events (5.8) - ----- ADVERSE REACTIONS ----- - Most common adverse reactions (incidence ≥8% and at least twice that for placebo) were:

-Postherpetic neuralgia: Dizziness, somnolence, and peripheral edema (6.1)

-Epilepsy in patients -12 years of age: Somnolence, clizziness, ataxia, fatigue, and nystagmus (6.1)

-Epilepsy in patients 3 to 12 years of age: Viral infection, fever, nausea and/or vomiting, somnolence, - To report SUSPECTED ADVERSE REACTIONS, contact Camber Pharmaceuticals, Inc., at
+These highlights do not include all the information needed to use GABAPENTIN ORAL SOLUTION safely and effectively.
+See full prescribing information for GABAPENTIN ORAL SOLUTION.
+Anaphylaxis and Angioedema: Discontinue and valuate patient immediately (5.2) Driving Impairment; Somnolence/Sedation and Dizziness: Warn patients not to drive until they have gained sufficient experience to assess whethe their ability to drive or operate heavy machinery will be impaired (5.3, 5.4) ncreased seizure frequency may occur in patients with seizure disorders if gabapentin is abruptly discontinued (5.5) Suicidal Behavior and Ideation: Monitor for suicidal thoughts/behavior (5.6) Respiratory Depression: May occur with gabapentin when used with concomitant central nervous system (CNS) depressants, including opioids, or in the setting of underlying respiratory impairment.
+Monitor patients and adjust dosage as appropriate (5.7) Neuropsychiatric Adverse Reactions in Children 3 to 12 Years of Age: Monitor for such events (5.8) Adjunctive therapy in the treatment of partial onset seizures, with and without secondary generalization, in adults and pediatric patients 3 years and .....ADVERSE REACTIONS-Most common adverse reactions (incidence $\geq$ 8% and at least twice that for placebo) were: DOSAGE AND ADMINISTRATION Postherpetic neuralgia: Dizziness, somnolence, and peripheral edema (6.1) Epilepsy in patients > 12 years of age: Somnolence, dizziness, ataxia, fatigue, and nystagmus (6.1) Epilepsy in patients 3 to 12 years of age: Viral infection, fever, nausea and/or vomiting, somnolence, and hostility (6.1)

-1-866-495-8330 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact Annora Pharma Private Limited at 1-866-495-1995 or FDA at 1-800-FDA-1088 o --- DRUG INTERACTIONS